ietf-wg-cellar/matroska-specification/index_matroska.md

 : A multimedia container format based on EBML (Extensible Binary Meta Language).

-Matroska Reader:
+`Matroska Reader`:

 : A data parser that interprets the semantics of a Matroska document and creates a way for programs to use Matroska.

-Matroska Player:
+`Matroska Player`:

-: A Matroska Reader with the primary purpose of playing audiovisual files, including Matroska documents.
+: A `Matroska Reader` with the primary purpose of playing audiovisual files, including Matroska documents.

-Matroska Writer:
+`Matroska Writer`:

 : A data writer that creates Matroska documents.